 As to his future, “I want to get a place of my own and a full time job.
 I don’t want to get back in construction.
 I really enjoy working in the kitchen.
 I’ve become the gopher there.
 They let me think for myself and not just do what other people tell me to do.
 If it wasn’t for the Mission I’d be in real bad shape, walking the road, pan handling.
 I’m grateful to be here.
 The staff is great.
 They find time to talk to you.
 I’ve watched them bend over backwards to help people.
 I’ve watched them take verbal abuse and bite their tongues.
 There are good people here.

 When asked about his relationship with his daughter he says, “My daughter and I stopped talking.
 I went my way and she went hers, but we’re sending text messages every month now.
 She used to be my shadow.
 She was a tomboy and liked to go fishing with me.
 I hope to get that back again.”
+Today, Guy is serving on the staff of the Union Mission along with others who have come through our programs and now wish to give back what they were given.

 “If not for The Union Mission I’d be on the street.
 I was destitute, not knowing where to turn and heavily doubting God every day.
 I’m extremely grateful to be here.”
 Martin was born in the Philippines.
 His family moved to Saipan and then to Guam where they obtained U.S. citizenship.
 He attended college, moved …